Wandering Star II

 DSCF2458wtmk

-Bath house next to the castle, Varberg
+Bath houses next to the castle, Varberg

 DSCF2438wtmk